-Talking with an experienced organizer you trust if you know one or reaching out to our team for guidance is a great start, but recognize that each campaign is distinct in its relationship with management, size of potential bargaining unit, and general collective bargaining goals.
+Talking with an experienced organizer you trust if you know one is a great start, but recognize that each campaign is distinct in its relationship with management, size of potential bargaining unit, and general collective bargaining goals.
 These varying factors play a role in when and if you go public before your union is legally recognized.

 The realities you navigate on a day-to-day basis may be unique, but there are general contexts worth considering when it comes to how out in the open you are as an organizer.

 These questions are a good baseline for you to consider:

 - How would going public benefit the campaign or put your efforts at risk?